 5 Simple Excel Formulas You Need to Know For Scheduling

 Editing schedule reports?
 Payroll exports?
-Whatever it may be that you need to edit in a spreadsheet, there are few simple commands you can use to make edits much quicker.
+Whatever it may be that you need to edit in a spreadsheet, there are a few simple useful Excel formulas you can use to make edits much quicker.

 Excel is a very powerful tool.
 The trick with it is knowing how to use it and understand what all the formulas do.
-Below is a list of 5 formulas in Excel that are simple and extremely useful.
+Below is a list of 5 formulas in Excel that are simple and extremely useful for scheduling.

 Highlight all the cells you want to alphabetize.
 Then in the top right hand corner press the "Sort & Filter" button.
 Choose "Sort A to Z." You will see the cells automatically sort into alphabetical order.
 If you have other data in the cells to the left or right, they will stick with the correct cell in the column you have highlighted.
 You only need to highlight the one column you want sorted alphabetically.